lojzezust/junit-eval/README.md

 - No security features are currently implemented.
 - Currently limited to single-file programs/submissions.
 - Some features are hard-coded to our specific use-case.
 Feel free to adapt the code if you need.
-    - This includes the expectation that submissions are a named a specific way exported by Moodle (`name=email=*.java`).
+    - This includes the expectation that submissions are a named a specific way as exported by Moodle (`name=email=*.java`).
 The script extracts the email field which is stored in the final CSV report.